rtlabs-com/p-net/doc/prepare_raspberrypi.rst

 To avoid problems it is recommended to start with a fresh Raspberry Pi OS image.

-When running the Raspberry Pi as a profinet IO-device using p-net, the network settings of the Raspberry Pi will be changed by Profinet.
+When running the Raspberry Pi as a Profinet IO-device using p-net, the network settings of the Raspberry Pi will be changed by Profinet.
 Therefore it is highly recommended to use a keyboard, mouse and monitor or a serial cable.